alan-y-han/nihongowakarimasen/README.md

 # nihongo wakarimasen

 High quality translator for foreign language videos and audio, using Whisper and LLM translation.
-Geared especially towards Japanese to English translation for youtube videos, TV shows and radio, but should work for any language.
+Geared especially towards Japanese to English translation for youtube videos, TV shows and radio, but should work for any [supported language](https://github.com/openai/whisper#available-models-and-languages).

 Uses OpenAI APIs to perform speech to text transcription, and text to text translation.

-Example of translated subtitles - ["Mizuki Nana's Smile Gang" - 1226th Meeting](https://youtu.be/n8Vh4KrpgHU)
+Example output (for a fairly challenging radio show) - ["Mizuki Nana's Smile Gang" - 1226th Meeting](https://youtu.be/n8Vh4KrpgHU)

 ## Installation